 The province of Soria has one of the lowest population densities in Europe, just 9 inhabitants per square kilometer.
 40% of the population lives in the capital, concentrating around 12.000 families.
 The close relation between its habitants creates a small but solid social and business network which is the driving force of this locality, always struggling for more institutional support.
 These tight relationships between the people, their established needs and their offered services, are a changing system becoming a sort of invisible city like the ones described by Italo Calvino in his famous novel.

-The Nest-Shelters are an architectural and experimental approach to host a new range of temporary and seasonal activities along the river.
+The Nest-Shelters are an architectural and experimental approach to hosting a new range of temporary and seasonal activities along the river.
 Conceived almost as SME incubators, they allow people to develop professional activities related to tourism, natural environment, new technologies, education and art.
 To ensure a perfect adaptation to the user’s needs, each nest-shelter is made by prefabricated modular units that can be combined in a variety of ways.

 They are flexible and reusable, so they can be adapted to any requirement.
 Users can assemble their own nest-shelter, extend it, divide it or recycle it.